davkk/masters-thesis/typst/main.typ

     pdf("../data/LHC24f3c/pi-api/contamination_api.pdf"),
   ),
   caption: [
     Showcase of the contamination percentage in the given data sample for pions, protons, kaons.
   ],
 ) <fig:contamination-proton>

+As shown in @fig:contamination-proton, contamination for protons exceeds that of pions.
+This difference results from the lower number of protons in the data sample, especially in lower range of transverse momentum.

+// TODO: anything else?

 === Efficiency correction weights